cyberomanov/slash_refunds_tendermint/README.md

 2. In order to send the commands, the daemon will need to be installed locally.
 This is not ideal, but was the choice made early on.
 Rebuilding with https://github.com/fetchai/cosmpy would be neato.

+3. Add your refund mnemonics to the daemon as `--keyring-backend test` that way you won't need to enter a password.
+Do **NOT** use your validator wallet for the refunds.
+Create a different wallet, load up the amount you'll need to refund, and go from there.

 ## Usage:
 ```